juliandesvignes/FreeRTOS-Teensy4/README.md

 The default configuration is in `FreeRTOSConfig_Default.h`.

-You can specify your own by having an include file named `Teensy4FreeRTOSConfig.h`, or you can add to the default one by having an include file named `Teensy4FreeRTOSConfig_addition.h`.
+You can specify your own by having an include file named `Teensy4FreeRTOSConfig.h` (in your project's `include` folder if you are using this as a PlatformIO lib), or you can add/replace to the default one by having an include file named `Teensy4FreeRTOSConfig_addition.h`.

 ## How-to